Laneway Festival: 2020

 The 16the edition proved to be the most successful festival ever, with record ticket sales, with events held in Auckland, Brisbane, Melbourne, Adelaide, Fremantle and Sydney, where the event was held at The Domain for the very first time.
 The 1975 and Charli XCX headlined the festival.
 Other acts included Oliver Tree, BENEE, JID, King Gizzard and the Lizard Wizard, Tones and I and Ruel.
 Omar Apollo, Oliver Tree and bbno$ all made their Australian debuts.

 The sold-out Laneway Festival after-parties, a one-off charity gig by The 1975 and Ruel, and the 50c donation from every beer sold at the festival, collectively raised over $150,000 to support those who were affected by the devastating 2019–20 Australian bushfire season.

 2021

 The 2021 edition was disrupted by the COVID-19 pandemic in Australia and New Zealand.
+In June, TEG purchased an undisclosed stake in the festival.

 2023

-The 2023 Auckland portion of the festival was cancelled due to the 2023 North Island floods.
+The 2023 Auckland portion of the festival was cancelled due to the 2023 Auckland Anniversary Weekend floods.

+2025

+The 2025 festival took place at the following locations and dates in February: